wren-lang/wren/doc/site/core-library.markdown

 is passed two arguments: the accumulator, then the current list value.

 The first list item is used as accumulator when calling the first variant.
-Thus, it only works on lists with two or more elements.
+Thus, it only works on non-empty lists.

 ### **removeAt**(index)